shakyalajana/finance-tracker-project/README.md

 # 💰 Personal Finance Tracker
-A web-based personal finance tracking application developed as a 4th semester BCA project.
+A web-based personal finance tracking application built as part of a BCA academic project.

 ## 📋 About
 Personal Finance Tracker helps users manage their daily income and expenses.
 It allows users to record transactions, categorize spending, and get a clear overview of their financial activity.